eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 1. The Wallet Provider requests data about the User's device from the Wallet Instance.
 This data may include the communication technologies supported by the device and the characteristics of the WSCD(s) available in for securely storing cryptographic keys and data associated with the Wallet Unit itself and with the attestations in that Wallet Unit.

 Note: As discussed in [Section 4.3](#43-architecture-types), a WSCD may be integrated directly within the User's device.
 Examples of this include an eSIM/eUICC, an embedded Secure Element, or native secure hardware accessible via the device's OS.
 If so, the Wallet Instance will discover the presence of such a WSCD during activation and will communicate the characteristics of the WSCD to the Wallet Provider.
-In some cases, the Wallet Provider may subsequently have to deploy a WSCA to the WSCD to facilitate communication between the Wallet Instance and the WSCD.
+In some cases, the Wallet Provider will subsequently deploy a WSCA to the WSCD to facilitate communication between the Wallet Instance and the WSCD.

 2. The Wallet Provider issues a Wallet Unit Attestation (WUA) to the Wallet Unit.
 The WUA is described in \[Topic 9\].
 The WUA has three main purposes: